alexroutledge/jquery-rwd-expressions/README.md

 This may include adding JS-based animations or event based functions.

-Please see the example page at <a href="https://github.com/alexroutledge/jquery-rwd-expressions/blob/master/index.html">page</a> for more info.
+Please see the <a href="http://github.com/alexroutledge/jquery-rwd-expressions/blob/master/index.html">example page</a> for more info.